 This course aims to develop students as proficient interpreters and makers of film texts.
 Through the study and analysis of film texts, and practical exercises in film production, students develop critical abilities and appreciation of artistic, cultural, historical, and global perspectives in film.
 They examine concepts, theories, practices, and ideas from multiple perspectives, challenging their own views to understand and value those of others.* This course will be offered at MJCS only at the Higher Level.

 Theory of knowledge (TOK) is a course about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge.
 It plays a special role in the DP by providing an opportunity for students to reflect on the nature of knowledge, to make connections between areas of knowledge and to become aware of their own perspectives and those of the various groups whose knowledge they share. *

 *Course descriptions obtained from IBO subject briefs

 SAMPLE STUDENT PROGRAMS

-Below are sample IB Diploma Program courses of study that illustrate how a student with a particular interest can design his/her program.
+Below are sample IB Diploma Programme courses of study that illustrate how a student with a particular interest can design their program.
 Keep in mind that a student must select a subject from each of Groups 1 through 5; however, for their sixth choice, they can choose an arts subject or return to Group 3 to “double-up” in an area of interest.
 Higher Level classes are indicated as HL, and Standard Level classes as SL.